javacc/javacc/docs/faq.md

 }
 ```

-Clearly if an `EOF` is encountered while the token manager is still looking for more of the current token, there should be a `TokenMgrError` thrown.
+If an `EOF` is encountered while the token manager is still looking for more of the current token, there should be a `TokenMgrError` thrown.

 Both the Java and the C++ standards agree with the example `.jj` files, but some compilers are more liberal and do not insist on that final newline.